UPDATED: AUGUST 11, 2019

 At least some of this garbage appears to be propagated by PandoLogic, which appears to power The Job Network, among other websites.
 They sell a “programmatic recruitment advertising platform” that uses “predictive algorithms, machine learning and AI.”
 All those listings filling up job sites and Google?
 Pando calls that “Programmatic Job Ad Distribution.”

-Sites such as HouseSitter.com are designed to build email lists and to rope unsuspecting users into paying a recurring subscription fee.
+Sites such as HouseSitter.com are not designed to serve as a platform connecting house sitters and homeowners.
+They are designed to build email lists and to rope unsuspecting users into paying a recurring subscription fee.
 But what are users paying for?
 The above listings aren’t real jobs.

 Let’s take a look at another example on snagajob.com.
 This site shows similar listings from HouseSitter.com.

 A closer look at one of the listings is quite revealing.
 First of all, there is obvious content spinning, be it “artificial intelligence” or some other algorithm.
 No one would write “Pick them up my mail.”
 This listing is also far more brazen in offering a hook – it asks you to post a free profile to be matched up with an employer.
 But I thought this was a home owner looking for a house sitter for 2 weeks, right?

 I need somebody to watch my house for 2 weeks during the last two weeks of August 2017 and somebody that has extensive Horticulture experience as well to take care of my commercial vegetable garden.
 Pick them up my mail feed my animal turn the lights on and off.
 Also somebody that can take care and manage any problems with the estate while I’m gone

 At Housesitter.com we help house sitters find their ideal job.
 Match with families and individuals who are looking to hire a caretaker.

 Interested in finding housesitting and home care related work?
 Apply to this job, post your profile for free, and match with an employer today!
 Hundreds of house sitter jobs available.